amit-singh25/Chip-ATAC_Seq_Analysis/README.md

 2. Active enhancer regions are typically enriched with a posttranslational modification histone mark such as monomethylation at H3 lysine 4 (H3K4me1) and acetylation at H3 lysine 27 (H3K27ac).
 3. Putative enhancer regions often contain conserved DNA sequences for binding to specific transcription factors.

-The tool can be used to find the super enhancer.
+The tool can be used to find the super enhancer [ROSE](http://younglab.wi.mit.edu/super_enhancer_code.html) and [Homer](http://homer.ucsd.edu/homer/ngs/peaks.html#Finding_Super_Enhancers)
-[ROSE](http://younglab.wi.mit.edu/super_enhancer_code.html) and
-[Homer](http://homer.ucsd.edu/homer/ngs/peaks.html#Finding_Super_Enhancers)